 It can leave two types of effects in the photos.

-It results in artefacts in the image.
-These artefacts will be visible in the form of circular or polygonal patterns in the picture.
+It results in artifacts in the image.
+These artifacts will be visible in the form of circular or polygonal patterns in the picture.
 It corresponds to the shape of the lens aperture opening.

-If your lens aperture is a 6 bladed one, then you will get hexagonal shaped patterns of lens flare in the image.
+If your lens aperture is a 6-bladed one, then you will get hexagonal-shaped patterns of flare in the image.

 It results in a Hazy picture thereby reducing the overall image contrast.
 So, you will be getting unwanted light in the shadows and dark sections of your image.
 Your image will look whitewashed.
 This haze reduces the image saturation also.